artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Bind PIDs
 ---------

-PID binding refers to making use of Archivematica's integration with Handle.Net, a registry that assigns persistent identifiers, or handles, to information resources.
+Bind PIDs refers to making use of Archivematica's integration with Handle.Net, a registry that assigns persistent identifiers, or handles, to information resources.
 If you do not use Handle.Net, consider setting your default :ref:`dashboard processing <dashboard-processing>` configuration setting for